nushell/nushell.github.io/lang-guide/lang-guide.md

 # Error [TODO: Show the actual error]
 ```

 Globs can also represent directory trees recursively.
-In Unix like systems
-you might use a combination of the  'find' and 'xargs' commands to operate
-on directory trees.
+In Unix like systems you might use a combination of the  `find` and `xargs` commands to operate on directory trees.
 In Nushell, it is more idiomatic to use this pattern:

 ```nu
 # Nostalgic for the Good Ole DOS days?